-If you support us, for example by signing up to an event, donating, signing up to Gift Aid, or signing up to a campaign, we will usually collect your name, contact details, and whether you would like to be contacted, and how we would do so.
+If you apply for a scholarship or support us, for example by signing up to an event, donating, or signing up to a campaign, we will usually collect your name, contact details, and whether you would like to be contacted, and how we would do so.
 If appropriate, we may also ask to collect your date of birth, financial details, Gift Aid eligibility, reasons for support, information relating to health and disability, and responses to our campaigns.

 We collect this data, so we can keep you up to date with information and products you have requested, or may be interested in, and to ask for more support, in the way that you have chosen; to run our events; and to fulfil our legal responsibilities for financial and Gift Aid reporting.

 We will keep your data only for as long as necessary.
 If you have kindly donated to us, we are required to keep this data for seven years.
 If you have not donated to us, we will only keep your data for three years.